 Communication with family and/or others about housing decision

-It is the student’s choice to communicate with parents, family members, and/or others about the decision to live in a gender-inclusive housing option.
+It is the student’s choice to communicate with parents, family members, and/or others about the decision to live in a gender-neutral housing option.
 ORL encourages this conversation about the housing choice so that they can be in support of the student’s decision.

 Back to Top